 - Register with your bank the period you expect to be travelling.

 - Check with your bank whether your ATM card will work overseas.

 It's okay, but you must report it.
-Find out more and get a report form by visiting the AUSTRAC website.
+Find out more and get a report form on the

 Copy your documents

 It's always good to have a spare copy of your important documents.
 For the following documents, either scan them and email them to yourself, or make two photocopies, leaving one copy with someone at home and keeping the other with you, separate from the originals:

 Power of attorney